Kek5chen/syrillian/README.md

 # Syrillian Engine

-Syrillian Engine is a Rust-based, real-time 3D game engine, focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.
+Syrillian Engine is a Rust-based, real-time, mainly 3D game engine, focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.

-It's designed to be easily simple and extensible.
+It's designed to be easy, simple and extensible.
 We aim to provide a robust foundation for building modern 3D applications, rendering pipelines, and visually pleasing gameplay.

 ## We're doing it different!